louiehernandez95/Color-Shooter-Game/README.md

 1).
 Go to the directory where the files are located.

 2).
-Type into the command line- "python main.py"
+Type into the command line- "c:/(type the location of python.exe file) then ( main.py)".
+For example, "c:/python27/python.exe main.py"

 3).
 Enjoy!